hed-standard/hed-specification/docs/02_Terminology.md

 A continuous recording of data from an instrument in a single session without repositioning the recording sensors.

-## Reference-frame[*]

-A specified set of axes, primary orientation centered at a specified point of origin and having a specified scale.
-HED reference frames are usually anchored to some physical location or to an object or to another reference-frame that has an anchor.

 ## Tag-group

 One or more valid, comma-separated HED tags or enclosed in parentheses to indicate that these tags belong together.
 Tag-groups may contain arbitrary nestings of other tags and tag-groups.